 - The questions asked are mostly conceptual and direct.

 - If you follow the right strategy and work sincerely, you can score decent marks in this optional subject.

 - The difficulty level of the UPSC medical science optional is slightly lower than the professional MBBS exam.

-- This optional can be taken even by BDS or BAMS graduates.
+- This optional subject can be taken even by BDS or BAMS graduates.

 Medical science cons

 - The UPSC syllabus for medical science is vast.

 - There is no significant overlap with the general studies papers.

 - You should have a genuine interest in studying the course, otherwise, it would be difficult to focus and finish the syllabus.

 Keeping these pros and cons in mind, you should go through the UPSC medical sciences syllabus and previous years’ UPSC question papers.
 After that, assess your own knowledge levels and expertise and come to a decision regarding your optional subject.
 Choose wisely as the optional, that contributes to 500 marks in the UPSC total, can make or break your IAS attempt.

 UPSC Medical Science syllabus